fieldtrip/website/workshop/baci2017/preprocessing.md

 ## Summary and suggested further reading

-In this tutorial we learned how to look at EEG data, define trials based on trigger codes, preprocess the data (including filtering, artifact rejection, re-referencing, and average the data to SEPs).
+In this tutorial we learned how to look at EEG data, define trials based on trigger codes, preprocess the data (including filtering, artifact rejection, rereferencing, and average the data to SEPs).
 We then learned how to display the results in terms of their time courses as well as their corresponding topographies.

 The next step of workshop will be the source reconstruction among different head models and different inverse methods with [forward problem](/workshop/baci2017/forwardproblem) and
 [inverse problem](/workshop/baci2017/inverseproblem).